 - While doing civic work for LPA Michael was the Project Manager for the first two LEEDS certified police facilities in the country.
 Although they hired a LEEDS consultant, Michael monitored this process and is familiar with it.

-- He certainly supports the goals of sustainable design but disagrees with the implication that architects have historically ignored efficient building systems as the LEEDS industry implies.
+- He certainly supports the goals of sustainable design but disagrees with the implication that architects have historically ignored efficient building systems.

 - See the Agreement System – Diagram.

 - Michael championed revisions as to how this firm organized their client contracts so they would have better control of changes to the Scope of Work.